Slazaa/Bird-Lang/tutorials/03-variables.md

 }
 ```

-You cannot read from a variable that has not been initialized
+Note that you cannot read from a variable that has not been asigned a value.
 For instance, this code is invalid:

 ```bird